JUNCTIONAL EPIDERMOLYSIS BULLOSA

 Specialised investigations are usually necessary to make the diagnosis of JEB and to distinguish the different subtypes.
 Different types of EB may look very similar during the early months of life.

-Investigations usually involve removing a small piece of skin from the affected baby.
+Investigations usually involve removing a small piece of skin from the affected baby, known as a biopsy.
 This is a simple procedure involving an injection of local anaesthetic into the skin.
 The skin sample will then undergo a number of detailed tests.
-Blood samples will be taken from the affected baby and if possible from both parents for genetic analysis.
-Pre natal diagnosis is also possible for families in whom the causative genes have been identified.
+Blood samples will be taken from the affected baby and, if possible, from both parents for genetic analysis.
+Prenatal diagnosis is also possible for families in whom the causative genes have been identified.